SatiricRug/EMM/README.md

 # CSIA
-This is a minecraft mod for my IB Computer Science Internal Assessment
+This is a Minecraft mod for my IB Computer Science Internal Assessment

-If you're reading this, don't :P

-But srsly, this probably isn't really of any use to you.

-So go on.

-Good *day* sir.
+I really wish this was private but it can't be, so please don't distribute this.

+--"My name is Ozymandias, King of Kings: Look upon my works, ye Mighty, and despair!"